 Before connecting the outlet valve at the bottom of the bag to the catheter, make sure that it is firmly closed.
-Flip the valve upward toward the bag; it needs to snap firmly in place.
-Be sure not to tug on the tubing.
+Flip the valve up toward the bag.
+It needs to snap firmly in place.
+Don't tug on the tubing.
 Be gentle.

-Attach the urine bag to the end of the catheter; insert the connector snugly into the catheter port.
-You can avoid dribbling urine by bending the catheter tubing just below the tip and holding it while you disconnect it from the catheter.
-Be careful to keep the tip clean while connecting the leg bag tubing to the catheter—this keeps germs from getting into the system.
+Attach the urine bag to the end of the catheter.
+Insert the connector snugly into the catheter port.
+You can prevent dribbling urine by bending the catheter tubing just below the tip and holding it while you disconnect it from the catheter.
+Be careful to keep the tip clean while connecting the leg bag tubing to the catheter.
+This keeps germs from getting into the system.

-Remember to keep the drainage bag below the level of your bladder for proper drainage.
+Remember to keep the drainage bag below the level of your bladder for correct drainage.